Fico signs agreement to create left populist government in Slovakia

 Caputova may withhold appointments of some ministers as she stated earlier that she could not appoint persons who face criminal charges or lack any evidence of qualifications to head individual portfolios.

-This may pose a problem if Fico’s right hand, Robert Kalinak, who faces investigations, is nominated or if SNS will push Rudolf Hulika, a known climate change denier, to head the Ministry of Environment.
+This may pose a problem if Fico’s right hand, Robert Kalinak, who faces investigations, is nominated or if SNS will push Rudolf Huliak, a known climate change denier, to head the Ministry of Environment.

 Smer and Hlas were suspended from the European grouping of Socialists for pursuing a coalition with SNS and for Smer’s stance on Ukraine.
 Fico’s parroting of Kremlin propaganda and his pledge to end military aid to Kyiv raised international concerns already during the election campaign.